gilliorem/pipex/.ignore/notes.md

 - the use of get_env() is better than get if from environ list, why ?
 - we cannot affect the env of the parent process ? can I modify my env list ?
 -
+- The proper way to exit a program ?
+- The proper way to print an error ?
+- The proper way to catch an error ?

+### Code implementation
+make a new fds[] variable part of my struct args... would it fuck me with the pipes' fds and the specific children fds ?
+I think so. should I have another struct based on fds? based on something else? fd is link with file. every thing is a file. that is why 1 fd ccan be made to write, another to read.
+Where does EXIT_FAILURE goes ? is it relative to its children

 Cedric's code:
 while (full_paths_binary[i])